Botmeetgithub/testing/README.md

 # testing
 <pre>
 - This is a test project and we are going to add/edit changes into it through another account.
-- Alright I'm making this change not from the command but directly.
-And it should be line 4.
+- Alright I'm making this change not from the command but directly from notepad interface.
+- It should be line 5
                                                		              (PS: summing it up by this final pull request)
 </pre>